roots/docs/docs/trellis/master/local-development.md

 ---

 # Local Development
+Development environments are handled by [Vagrant](https://www.vagrantup.com/) in Trellis.
+For other options, see [below](#other-none-vagrant-options)

+## Vagrant
-Development is handled by [Vagrant](https://www.vagrantup.com/) in Trellis.
-Our `Vagrantfile` automatically uses the Ansible provisioner to run the `dev.yml` playbook and you'll get a virtual machine running your WordPress site.
+Trellis' `Vagrantfile` automatically uses the Ansible provisioner to run the `dev.yml` playbook and you'll get a virtual machine running your WordPress site.

 1. Configure your site(s) based on the [WordPress Sites docs](wordpress-sites.md) and read the [development specific](wordpress-sites.md#development) ones.
 2. Make sure you've edited both `group_vars/development/wordpress_sites.yml` and `group_vars/development/vault.yml`.